talwat/lowfi/README.md

 have aleady made alternative track lists located in the [data](https://github.com/talwat/lowfi/blob/main/data/) directory of this repo.
 You can use them with lowfi by using the `--tracks` flag.

-Feel free to contribute any you think others would like.
+Feel free to contribute your own list with a PR.

 > [!WARNING]
 >